yur-spiridonov/fast-float-compare/README.md

 ./benchmark
 ```

-## Known limitation

-The signed-integer subtraction can overflow when `a` and `b` have
-**opposite signs and both lie extremely close to the smallest subnormal
-magnitude** (`std::numeric_limits<T>::denorm_min()`, i.e. around `±5e-324`
-for `double`).
-In that case `bits(a) - bits(b)` exceeds `INT64_MAX` by
-exactly 1, wraps around to `INT64_MIN`, and the comparison
-`diff <= 1` then evaluates to `true` — i.e. **`areEqual` reports two
-numbers of opposite sign as equal**, a false positive.

-This is an exceedingly narrow edge case (it only affects values whose
-magnitude is within one or two ULPs of `denorm_min()`) that does not arise
-in ordinary numerical computation. `areEqual` does not special-case it; if
-your application may produce values in that exact regime, use
-`areEqualStrict` instead.

-NaN and infinities are handled correctly by `areEqualSafe`. `areEqual` itself
-assumes non-NaN input (this is the documented precondition, matching the
-common pattern of checking for NaN once, upstream, before a series of
-comparisons).

 ## Scope: what "equal" means here

 `areEqual` answers a precise question: **are these two `double` (or `float`)
-values bit-identical, or adjacent representable values?** It does *not* — and
+values bit-identical, or adjacent representable values (same sign)?** It
-cannot — answer a different question that is easy to conflate with it: *are
+does *not* — and cannot — answer a different question that is easy to
-the decimal numbers I wrote in my source code the same?*
+conflate with it: *are the decimal numbers I wrote in my source code the
+same?*

 Every decimal literal in a C++ program is rounded to the nearest
 representable `double` at compile time (the "Level 1 → Level 2" conversion